 As you may have guessed, I have come to the end of my ability to deny this any longer.
 Sessions with a physical therapist have given me exercises, which I have performed religiously for many months but the pain remains.

 Recently, my doctor said the words I was not ready to hear: “It may be time to schedule surgery.”
 Back surgery?
 Are you kidding me?
 Noooo!
 It’s not really that bad.
 I can live with it.

 Now you have to know that I am not one to put any faith in late night infomercials.
 I’m smarter than that.
 But there I was, up late working and writing, and the infomercial was compelling.

 A gizmo called the Lo-Bak Trax, promised “dual traction” to treat herniated discs, stenosis, sciatica, and degeneration—the very same words uttered by my doctor.

 Look, I hate ordering anything from an infomercial.
 It’s all so scammy.
 I hate how they try to upsell by adding on bonuses or promises to throw in a “second one for free” for only an additional shipping charge.
 Yeah, right.
 I’m just not into that!

-When I found this thing on Amazon for $40 with prime shipping and conducted my own limited research, I decided to give it a try.
+When I found this thing on Amazon with prime shipping and conducted my own limited research, I decided to give it a try.
 Yep, I fell for it.
 And I bless the day it arrived.

 I’ve been using my Lo-Bak Trax device daily for quite a few weeks now, and it has changed my life.
 It’s so easy to use!
 Not only does it feel fantastic in use (not drudgery the way some exercising can be), I can feel it opening and stretching my spine, which is exactly what needs to happen to relieve this condition I have—whatever it’s called.